Summer Reading Programs and More at Your Local Library

 During Gwinnett Public Library’s Summer Reading Challenge, kids of all ages can earn prizes and free books by reading and logging their books on Beanstack.
 Summer events include storytimes at area parks and splash pads, puppet shows, camp-inspired crafts and activities.
 Stop in your local branch for early learning and literacy activities, story times and kids’ craft programs.

-At DeKalb County Libraries, join in kick-off “All Together Now” scavenger hunts at area branches, where kids can solve puzzles and receive their summer reading starter pack.
+At DeKalb County Libraries, join in kick-off “Adventure Begins at Your Library” scavenger hunts at area branches, where kids can solve puzzles and receive their summer reading starter pack.
 Many of their library locations offer book clubs, storytimes, author events and more to keep kids engaged and reading.

-Beginning June 1, Cobb County Libraries will have their online reading tracker Beanstack ready to roll.
-Each member of the family can sign up and be entered to win prizes based on how much you read.
+Beginning June 1, Cobb County Libraries will have a Kickoff Party.
+Use online reading tracker Beanstack to sign up and be entered to win prizes based on how much you read.
 All summer long, you can make kindness cards for members of the community any time you stop by a branch, plus they’ll have storytimes, arts and crafts and more for the whole family.

 Haven’t been to the library lately?
 Here are some helpful hints for getting started.